Lenda Murray: 2002–2004

-However, after four years of retirement she returned to the Ms. Olympia stage, and won two more Ms. Olympia titles in 2002 and 2003.
+Lenda, after Lonnie Teper left a voice message telling her to compete again, started thinking of coming out of retirement.
+She thought she could beat Juliette Bergman and thought it was a sign when they chose Juliette over Iris Kyle in 2001.
+After four years of retirement, Lenda returned to the Ms. Olympia stage, and won two more Ms. Olympia titles in 2002 and 2003.
 Her coach was Chad Nicholls, a former bodybuilder, drug and nutrition guru and coach for his wife, Kim Chizevsky-Nicholls, along with professional bodybuilder Ronnie Coleman.

 Second retirement

-She finished second in the heavyweight class to Iris Kyle in 2004, and again retired from competition.
+Murray finished second in the heavyweight class to Iris Kyle in 2004, and again retired from competition.

 Legacy

 Murray has won eight overall Ms. Olympia titles and has two professional wins in her weight class.
 She is the second most successful female bodybuilder ever, second only to Iris Kyle.
 From February 28, 2003 to May 31, 2003, she ranked 1st on the IFBB Women's Bodybuilding Professional Ranking List.

 Murray has previously done commentary for bodybuilding events on ESPN from 1993 to 1996.
-In 2010, Murray was inducted into the IFBB Hall of Fame.
+She was inducted into the IFBB Hall of Fame in 2010 and the International Sports Hall of Fame in 2015.
 In March 2011, she became a member of the National Fitness Hall of Fame and received the award from Arnold Schwarzenegger.
 Every year there is an NPC competition, held at Norfolk State University, called the Lenda Murray Bodybuilding, Figure and Bikini Championships, which she is a promoter and organizer for.

 Murray is also spokesperson for Wings of Strength and she owns a nutritional products company Crystal Planet Nutrition.